-Alan L. Olmstead is a distinguished research professor in the Department of Economics at the University of California, Davis and a member of the Giannini Foundation of Agricultural Economics.
+Alan L. Olmstead is a Distinguished Research Professor in the Department of Economics at the University of California, Davis and a member of the Giannini Foundation of Agricultural Economics.
 He can be contacted by email at alolmstead@ucdavis.edu.
 Paul W. Rhode is a professor in the Department of Economics at the University of Michigan and a research associate at the National Bureau of Economic Research.
+He can be contacted by email at pwrhode@umich.edu.